Kr-Raman/Snip_Notes/README.md

 # Snip_Notes
-A simple Note Making web Portal made using HTML and CSS.(Mostly Done) It is a place where you can add your notes.(in progress) Notes will get saved and can be viewed in future too.( in Progress)
+A simple Note Making web Portal made using HTML and CSS.(Mostly Done) <br>
+It is a place where you can add your notes.(in progress) <br>
+Notes will get saved and can be viewed in future too.( in Progress) <nr>

 PS:- It is not Responsive Yet.